DavidWells/davidwells.io-v1/content/blog/2016-05-06-react-prop-type-best-practices.md

 **Take this one with a grain of salt.**

-There are use cases where you DO in fact want to limit the underlying libraries functionality or remap some of the underlying API with more convenient props.
+There are use cases where you DO, in fact, want to limit the underlying libraries' functionality or remap some of the underlying API with more convenient props.

 But remember: